AIS-Bonn/nimbro_network/README.md

     * Automatic topic discovery on the receiver side.
 The transmitter defines which topics get transferred
     * Optional rate-limiting for each topic
+    * Experimental Forward Error Correction (FEC) for the UDP transport
 * Service transport:
     * TCP protocol with minimal latency (support for TCP Fast-Open is included)
+    * UDP protocol
 * Additional nodes:
     * Special nimbro_log_transport node for transporting the ROS log over a lossy connection
     * Special tf_throttle node for creating & transferring TF snapshots at pre- defined intervals.
+    * Special nimbro_cam_transport package for encoding/decoding camera images
+      to/from H.264

 Getting started
 ---------------